MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

 ::: zone pivot="state-connected"
 ## Manage an Azure AD app identity

-If you deployed Azure Stack Hub with Azure AD as your identity management service, you create service principals just like you do for Azure.
-This section shows you how to perform the steps through the Azure portal.
-Check that you have the [required Azure AD permissions](/azure/active-directory/develop/howto-create-service-principal-portal#required-permissions) before beginning.
+If you deployed Azure Stack Hub with Azure AD as your identity management service, you create and manage app identities just like you do for Azure.
+This section shows you how to perform the steps using the Azure portal.
+Review [Permissions required for registering an app](/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app) before beginning, to make sure you have sufficient permissions to register an app.

 ### Create a service principal that uses a client secret credential